JacqsLabz/Sims4-Yootz-Story/2.08-Transformation/00-index.md

 ![](12-20-17_6-01-50%C2%A0PM.png)

-Sara released the dark energy, and let her disguse come back.
+Sara released the dark energy, and returned to her normal form.

 ![](12-20-17_6-03-01%C2%A0PM.png)